Sample · Decode+

 You carry a variant in SLCO1B1 that reduces statin transport into the liver.
 This increases circulating statin levels, raising the risk of muscle pain (myopathy) — the most common statin side effect.

-Full analysis and clinician considerations in your report
+Full analysis and clinician considerations in Decode+

 Your antidepressant dose may need fine-tuning